jonklein/breve.js/README.markdown

 In 2001, I released a project called breve, a 3D multiagent simulation toolkit.  breve was used in a number of labs and classrooms around the world for research and education in areas such as multiagent simulation, biology, artificial intelligence and artificial life.
 Over time, though, the project grew old, crufty and difficult to maintain, especially as I left the academic world and didn't have as much time to work on the project.

-breve.js is a new project for building multiagent simulations, written using modern technologies and with the benefit of a great deal of retrospect.
+breve.js is a toolkit for building multiagent simulations, written using modern technologies and with the benefit of a great deal of retrospect.

 # Building Simulations